-If you’d like, you can use buttons and variables to customize your workflow steps.
+If you like, you can use buttons and variables to customise your workflow steps.

 Put what you’ve learned into practice

-Follow the steps below to add steps to your workflow and customize them with buttons and variables if you’d like.
+Follow the steps below to add steps to your workflow and customise them with buttons and variables, if you like.

 Step 1: Add steps to your workflow